 Mali-based Islamist militants are likely to attempt an attack in the capital, Niamey, targeting venues patronised by Westerners.
-Tahoua and Tillaberi regions in the west are new terrorist hotspots.
+The western Tahoua and Tillaberi regions are new terrorist hotspots.
 Kidnap risks are high around Agadez and along the borders with Mali and Libya.
-Jihadist targets in Niger are likely to include transport hubs, mining sites, security forces, diplomatic assets, major hotels, and government buildings.
-Boko Haram attacks are likely along the country's southeastern border with Nigeria, with elevated risk of targeted attacks on energy assets including the oil refinery in Zinder.
+Jihadist targets in Niger are likely to include transport hubs, mining sites, security forces, diplomatic assets, major hotels, and government buildings, although risks will be mitigated by a US drone facility in Agadez scheduled for completion in late 2018.
+Boko Haram attacks are likely along the country's southeastern border with Nigeria and Chad.

 Anti-austerity protests have led the government to accuse the opposition of trying to mount a popular uprising, although strong responses by the security forces mean demonstrations are likely to be quickly dispersed.
-Strong regional relations and the establishment of multinational security forces to fight Islamist militants lower the risk of interstate war.
-The continuing insecurity in Libya, Mali, and the Lake Chad region makes interstate border incursions inevitable in pursuit of Islamist militants, with Niger participating in a regional counter-terrorism force.
-Interstate disputes are more likely to be resolved through arbitration than military confrontations.
+Close regional relations and the establishment of a regional counter-terrorism force to fight jihadist forces in the Sahel lower the risk of interstate war.
+Interstate border incursions are likely due to the continuing insecurity in Libya, Mali, and the Lake Chad region.
+Disputes with neighbours are more likely to be resolved through arbitration than military confrontations.

-Violent protests over tax increases in the 2018 budget linked to the rising cost of living, as well as perceived corruption, the establishment of foreign bases, and lay-offs in the uranium industry, are likely in Niamey and major towns including Agadez, Arlit, and Zinder.
-Protests in Niger may turn violent, with protesters using stones, petrol bombs, and blunt objects to target government property and vehicles.
+Violent protests over tax increases in the 2018 finance law led to a ban on demonstrations in Niamey, with several arrested for defying the order.
+Nevertheless, protests over the high cost of living, perceived corruption, insecurity, and lay-offs in the uranium industry are likely to occur in Niamey, Agadez, Arlit, and Zinder.
+Protesters are likely to use stones, petrol bombs, and blunt objects to target government and commercial property and parked vehicles.
 Security forces often use heavy-handed responses, including live bullets.
-During rioting, commercial property without adequate security faces risk of vandalism.

 Vaccinations required to enter the country